Cray-HPE/docs-csm/operations/network/management_network/saving_config.md

 ### Aruba

-1. Get the csm and canu version from the motd banner.
+1. Get the CSM and CANU versions from the MOTD banner.

  ```
 sw-leaf-bmc-001(config)# show banner motd